PUBLIC COMMENT

-Open AllClose All What is the Home Repair Loan Program?
+What is the Home Repair Loan Program?

-Some examples include: roofing, gutters, siding, doors, windows, electric, plumbing and heating systems.
+The loans can cover a wide range of repairs required to maintain a home, emergency repairs, and municipal citations.
 The focus of the loan will be on the living quarters in the home.

-Loans can also be used for emergency repairs relating to health and safety and municipal citations.
 For components that are more extensive than the examples listed above can be discussed with Home Repair Program Staff at the time of application and/or first meeting.

 If lead hazards are found within the home, these will be addressed as part of the project and loan.